Will-Ruesga/Noise2Inverse/README.md

 python3 experiments/$EXPERIMENT$.py
 ```

-Where $EXPERIMENT$ is the name of the experiment you wish to execute.
+Where EXPERIMENT is the name of the experiment you wish to execute.